Separation of Powers--Legislative Immunity

 Hawaii: Attorney General's Opinion, " Scope of Immunity Conferred by Section 7, Article III, Constitution of the State of Hawaii ," 1987

-Minnesota: Wattson, Peter S. Legislative Immunity in Minnesota.
-Senate Counsel & Research, State of Minnesota, July 12, 2010.
+Minnesota: Wattson, Peter S. and Silvia, Eric S. Legislative Immunity.
+Senate Counsel & Research, State of Minnesota, July 1, 2016.

 Reig, Michael.
 "Recent Decisions Construing the Speech and Debate Clause of the Wisconsin Constitution," presentation before a joint session of the National Conference of State Legislatures Legal Services, Research Librarians, and Research and Committee Staff Sections, Chicago, September 22, 2005.